somebeaver/Lowrider.js/README.md

 ## Caching

-Since Web Components cannot exist outside of the DOM, the components themselves cannot be tasked with caching their own contents.
+Since web components cannot exist outside of the DOM, the components themselves cannot be tasked with caching their own contents.
 Instead, that responsibility typically falls to the UI's router, a purpose built module, or simply the browser if there is no single-page application context.